arupsarkar-sfdc/Misc/README_ZC_Data_Residency_DC.md

 ---

-## 💡 Final Analogy

-Think of Data Cloud Zero Copy like **Google Search**:

-- Google doesn't copy every website to its servers
-- Websites stay on their original servers worldwide
-- Google maintains an **index** (metadata) of what's on each site
-- When you search, Google sends queries to relevant sites
-- Results aggregate back to you
-- Original web pages never move

 ### Your Architecture:
 - **Patient data** = websites (stay where they are)
 - **Data Cloud** = Google's index (knows what's where)